apache/incubator-graphar-website/community/committers/nominating-a-committer.md

 ```

 :::caution
-If it is not passed, the result is "The vote for "${Candidate_GitHub_ID} as an GraphAr ${Committer or PPMC Member}" has FAILED and closed now."
+If it is not passed, the result is "The vote for "${Candidate_GitHub_ID} as an GraphAr committer or PPMC member" has FAILED and closed now."
 :::